 Our actions to assess and address modern slavery risks

-Our standard contracts stipulate that suppliers will comply with all applicable laws, rules and regulations including those related to human trafficking and worker welfare.
-We also require that suppliers who receive a purchase order or subcontract from Jacobs certify compliance with our Supplier Code of Conduct, including its human rights provisions.
+Our standard contracts stipulate that suppliers will comply with all applicable laws, rules and regulations including those related to human trafficking, worker welfare and modern slavery.
+We also require that suppliers certify compliance with our Supplier Code of Conduct, including its human rights provisions.

 Jacobs recognizes the importance of stakeholder engagement to create a more connected, sustainable world.
-We are proud to be a signatory to the United Nations Global Compact and a founding member of Building Responsibly, an industry group consisting of leading engineering and construction related companies collaborating to promote the rights and welfare of workers globally.
-Additionally, we have engaged with representatives from the U.S. and U.K. governments to provide collaboration and thought leadership regarding human rights and the prevention of modern slavery in corporate supply chains.
+Jacobs is a participant in the United Nations Global Compact and is proud to have been a founding member of Building Responsibly, an industry group collaborating to promote the rights and welfare of workers globally.
+In 2022, Jacobs continued its partnership with BSR (Business for Social Responsibility), via which we engage with third-party experts and engage in cross-industry collaboration to collectively advance our sustainability strategies and impacts, including human rights.

 Our approach to assessing effectiveness

 We encourage our employees, suppliers and stakeholders to speak up, without retribution, about any concerns regarding human rights and modern slavery in our operations or supply chain.
-As detailed in our Supplier Code of Conduct and on our website, anyone can submit a report anonymously through the Jacobs Integrity Hotline at integrity.jacobs.com or by calling +1.844.543.8351.
+As detailed in our Supplier Code of Conduct and on our website, anyone can submit a report anonymously through the Jacobs Integrity Hotline at integrity.jacobs.com or by calling 844.543.8351 (U.S.), 1.800.316.728 (Australia) and 0808.234.6029 (U.K.).
 We are committed to investigating reports in an appropriately robust and timely manner.

 Our consultation process

-We communicated our commitments and actions in combatting modern slavery to the relevant entities in our operations.
-We have ensured that all relevant areas of Jacobs are aware of what actions need to be taken to identify, assess and address modern slavery risks in our operations and supply chains.
+We communicated our commitments and actions in combatting modern slavery to the relevant entities in our Jacobs group of companies, inclusive of Jacobs U.K. and Jacobs Australia.
+We have ensured that relevant areas of Jacobs’ operations are aware of what actions need to be taken to identify, assess, and address modern slavery risks in our operations and supply chains.

 EVP, Chief Legal and Administrative Officer